Native American Facts For Kids was written for young people learning about the Wiyot tribe for school or home-schooling reports. We encourage students

 One Wiyot game was the stick game.
 Players held marked sticks behind their backs and gambled as they guessed the location of each stick.

-What were Wiyot homes like in the past?
 The Wiyots lived in rectangular redwood-plank houses with

 pitched roofs and chimneys.
 Usually these houses were large and several families would share one.